pivotal-mea-pa/caps/README.md

 caps-ssh bastion
 ```

-2) Create the user as follows
+2) Create the user as follows one the SSH session has been established.

 ```
 sudo create_vpn_user <USER> <PASSWORD>